Read Mary's current Herald column on-line now, listen to recent radio

 The following is based on excerpts from "The Complete KiwiSaver" by Mary Holm, 2009.
-The content has been updated in September 2012, and includes information about changes scheduled to take place in 2013.
+The content has been updated to include changes that took place up to June 2015.

 This page includes:

 Getting the money out

 The smartest ways to contribute

 Non-employees can get first year over and done with